DangTranQL/cps_project/README.md

     Priority 2 is virtually simulated to be a normal parking spot without any nearby available charging electrical station.

-    The path guiding robot will essentially guide the electric vehicle to the best spot consisting of priority 1, instead of priority 2 (Priority 1 > Priority 2)
+    The path guiding robot (Teleoperating Agent) will essentially guide the electric vehicles (Task Agent) to the best spot consisting of priority 1, instead of priority 2 (Priority 1 > Priority 2)

 ## Design Diagram
 <center> <img src="./images/diagram.png" width="100%" /> </center>